Games & Quizzes

 /ˈfôrwərd/

-Acting in a socially aggressive manner; pushy. towards front. attacking sports player. send letter on to further destination.
+directed or facing towards front.
+Toward a future time; to a more advanced state. attacking sports player. send letter on to further destination.

 /ˈfīdiNG/

-displaying or engaging in violence or aggression.
-The act of struggling with someone.
-To argue or quarrel with someone about something.
+displaying or engaging in violence or aggression. action of fighting.
+To try to hurt someone by hitting them.

 /ˈstôrē/